ashleyfae/what-im-reading/README.md

 A widget for displaying books on one of your Goodreads shelves.

+## Important Note:

+Goodreads is no longer issuing new API keys so this plugin is no longer in development.

 ## Installation

 1. Download the zip file from the latest release here: https://github.com/ashleyfae/what-im-reading/releases